 Need some motivation to work out on your vacation?
-Enlist in the help of a personal training app like Kudos or Future.
+Enlist in the help of a personal training app like Kickoff or Future.
 Both pair you with a certified trainer who will design custom workout plans and check in for extra encouragement.
 If you’ve got the willpower on your own, try the free Nike Training Club app to track your progress.

 Pack plenty of activewear

 If you’re the type who looks for any excuse not to work out, don’t let your fitness attire stand in the way.
 Try packing your favorite athletic wear—as many outfits as you’ll possibly need—so you’ll be prepared and ready to go.
 Because, hey, if you made all that room in your suitcase and lugged the clothes all the way there, it’d be a waste not to use them, right?